RGPhD/e15/p3/README.md

 + Production URL: <http://e15p3.robelyngarcia.me>

 ## Feature summary
-*Outline a summary of features that your application has.
+*Outline a summary of features that my application has.
 Below are from a project similar to Bookmark, with unique features.
-Delete this and replace with your own feature summary*
+Delete this and replace with my own feature summary*

 + Visitors can register/log in
 + Users can create/add/update/delete COVID-19 websites in their collection (title, release date, writer, summary, category)